openshift/training/beta-1-setup.md

 You may also want to `systemctl enable openshift-master` to ensure the service automatically starts on the next boot.

+#### The OpenShift Node
+We are running a "node" service on our master.
+In other words, the OpenShift Master will both orchestrate containers and run containers, too.

+Edit the `/etc/sysconfig/openshift-node` file and edit the `OPTIONS`:

+    OPTIONS="--loglevel=4 --kubeconfig=/var/lib/openshift/openshift.local.certificates/admin/.kubeconfig"

+Do **not** start the openshift-node service yet.
+We must start the openshift-sdn-node first in order to set up the proper bridges, and the openshift-sdn-node service will automatically start the openshift-node service for us.

 #### Setting Up the SDN
 Once your master is started, we need to start the SDN (which uses Open vSwitch)